Burt Lancaster: An American Life: Background

 Kate Buford worked as a commentator for National Public Radio.

 Buford saw films starring Lancaster in her childhood and re-centered focus on him after seeing Atlantic City in 1981.
 Her interest was piqued by how, despite being a senior citizen, he had kept himself in relatively good shape.
 She learned that there had been no in-depth critical study books about Lancaster and decided to write one.

-She did research for one year, consulting 200 works, including books and individual articles.
+She did research for five years, consulting 200 works, including books and individual articles.
 The back cover has an image of Lancaster without clothing that she saw at the Museum of Modern Art; she received permission to use the photograph from the family of Lancaster, and she selected it a she felt it was thematically relevant to her book.
 Citing a need for privacy, the children of Lancaster did not collaborate in making the book.
 Therefore, they did not provide any interviews.
 The author did not interview Lancaster, who died in 1994.

 In regards to the author's view of the actor, she stated "I couldn't decide from one moment to the next whether I liked him or not and, in the end, I think that's a pretty realistic way of looking at him."